 As pointed out, communication is the biggest hurdle for marketing-sales alignment.
 Hence, meeting regularly can help in breaking the wall between sales and marketing.
-While sales require resources, brand awareness, and lead nurturing details, marketing will benefit in knowing the sales content used, what sales-specific campaigns are required, what kind of leads are salespeople looking for, etc. In short, both the team must be clear about each others’ goals and ideas.
+While sales require resources, brand awareness, and lead nurturing details, marketing will benefit in knowing the sales content used, what sales-specific campaigns are required, what kind of leads are salespeople looking for, etc. In short, both teams must be clear about each others’ goals and ideas.

-While both the teams must sit together to lay out a proper roadmap and offer resources each require for the same, it is very important that the sales and marketing managers meet on a monthly-basis.
+While both the teams must sit together to lay out a proper roadmap and offer resources each require for the same, it is very important that the sales and marketing managers meet on a monthly basis.
 Since these two are going to lead their respective teams, even their ideologies and goals must be properly aligned.

-Talk about content ideas, marketing and sales campaigns, promotions or offers scheduled, reports and other details to give each other a clear performance picture, and also discuss future possibilities- like blog ideas, sales email campaigns, offers, lead targeting, etc.
+Talk about content ideas, marketing and sales campaigns, promotions or offers scheduled, reports, and other details to give each other a clear performance picture, and also discuss future possibilities- like blog ideas, sales email campaigns, offers, lead targeting, etc.

 While all these meetings are professional, sales and marketing team must gel with each other personally as well.
 If not great friends, they can be good associates.
 Facilitate events and casual meetups where both the teams participate together.

 One of the best examples of marketing-sales alignment and collaboration is the 1,000% growth of Vidyard.
 They achieved it by collaborating and communicating effectively with each other.
 The collaborative tactic of Vidyard helped their business growth to multiple in a period of two years.
 In what they called as ‘smarketing‘, Vidyard ensured that their sales and marketing collaborated and discussed about their prospects, what actions should trigger conversions from one stage to another, and how they both can together work to ensure a consistent customer experience.